hallski/MogKit/README.md

 You can also add it as submodule to your project `https://github.com/mhallendal/MogKit.git` and include the project file in your application.

-If you are using the Foundation extensions, like `-mog_transduce:` on `NSArray`, make suer that you add `-ObjC` to your applications _Other Linker Flags_.
+If you are using the Foundation extensions, like `-mog_transduce:` on `NSArray`, make sure that you add `-ObjC` to your application's _Other Linker Flags_.

 CocoaPods support is planned.